pablos123/pablos123.github.io/page/items/aboutme.md

-I'm Pablo Saavedra, born (in 1997) and living in Rosario-Argentina.
-Not in a particular order I like a lot:
+Hi, I'm Pablo Saavedra, born in 1997 and raised in Rosario, Argentina.
+I love both consuming and doing almost everything that (I consider) involves a creative process:

+- Programming
 - Reading
+- Gaming
-- Programming
+- Cinema
 - Music
-- Cinema
-- Gaming
+- Art
-- Coffe
+- ...

-But love a lot more too.
+I also like autum 🍂

 ---

-I'm a full stack developer with 5+ YOE, currently doing mainly DevOps tasks involving Ansible, Python and Bash.

-I'm currently employed in a company in which I do a lot of coding.
-Like really coding.
+I'm a full-stack developer with 5+ YOE, currently focusing on DevOps tasks involving Ansible, Python, and Bash.
+I'm employed at a company where I do a lot of hands-on coding.

-Besides doing a lot of maintainance, because the technical debt is tautological, I get to implement a lot of new things.
+In addition to handling maintenance work (because technical debt is tautological) I also get to implement new features, which I really enjoy.

-I work or worked a lot with these programming languages:
+Technologies I work with regularly:

 - Python (Django and vanilla)
+- Perl
 - Ansible
 - Bash
-- Perl
-- Javascript
-- HTML, CSS

-I worked less or make personal or university projects with others:

-- C
-- C++
-- Lua
-- PHP
-- R
-- Erlang
-- Haskell
-- Racket

-I'm currently studying CS and I don't think I will be finishing soon.
-I like it though.
+I've also worked with many other languages on [personal](https://pablos123.github.io/items/projects/projects.html) or university projects.

+I use Linux as my daily driver both at home and at work, I enjoy learning about it and tinkering with my [environment](https://github.com/pablos123/environment).

+I have virtually no contact with Windows.

 ---

-I try to use LLM's the least possible.

-I probably will use them for discussing naming or grammatical problems, I try to keep them away from my code projects.
+I try to use LLMs as little as possible.
+I might rely on them for naming or grammar discussions, but I prefer to keep them away from my code.

 ---

 Languages:

 - Spanish (Native)
-- English
+- English (Fluent)